Mytherin/Tibialyzer/README.md

 As Tibialyzer is performance intensive, I recommend compiling with optimization flags (i.e. Release Build) if you are compiling a version that you intend to use.

 # Is Tibialyzer allowed?
-Isn't it against the rules?
+Isn't this against the rules?
 Tibialyzer does not do anything that is against the rules.
 [The Tibia rules](http://www.tibia.com/support/?subtopic=tibiarules&rule=3b) specify two rules with regard to external applications.

 > #### Manipulating the official client program.